 AIDS.
-The level of funding for HIV/AIDS programs in Africa remains a major focus of interest in 2002, as it was in 2001.
+The level of funding for HIV/AIDS programs in Africa remains a major focus of interest in 2003, as in earlier years.
 This issue is covered in CRS Issue Brief IB10050, AIDS in Africa.
 See also CRS Report RS21181, HIV/AIDS International Programs: FY2002 Spending and Outlook for FY2003.